052223-java-angular/Pawel-p1/README.md

 - Edit or delete reviews
 - Viewing ratings and reviews from other users
 - Marking favorite beers
+- Implementing user profiles with profile pictures and bios
+- Adding a feature for users to follow other users and see their reviews
+- Adding an admin role that can add, remove, or modify beers

 ## Stretch Goals

 - Implementing a recommendation system based on user's beer preferences and past reviews

-- Adding an admin role that can add, remove, or modify beers
-- Implementing user profiles with avatars and bio
-- Adding a feature for users to follow other users and see their reviews
+- Leverage a chat assistant to provide a natural language interface for beer discovery

 ## Tech Stacks